a4lane/cse110/index.md

 ## Programming Life

+> I am pursuing a career in this field because I love to solve problems and come up with creative solutions.

 **Education**
 1. MiraCosta College: AS of Computer Science (2023)
 2. UC San Diego: BS of Computer Science (in progress)

-> I am pursuing a career in this field because I love to solve problems and come up with creative solutions.
-I am

 ## Personal Life

+> I'm a San Diego local!
+In my free time I love to cook, read, and practice yoga.
+I am passionate about art and love to learn about its history.
+I have two cats and hope to have more pets someday.